Autumn fun in Montréal: A three-day itinerary

 After walking on the mountain, wander through the neighbourhood of Mile End.
 Earning its name as being a “mile’s end” from what was once the city’s northern limits, the neighbourhood is often said to be the cultural heart of the city.
 This is where residents flock to grab Italian-style coffee (third-wave shops abound, too) and food from one of the dozens of “fast casual” restaurants that line the streets: slices of pizza, Vietnamese-style ice cream, Greek doughnuts, gnocchi in Chinese take-out boxes, and more.

 Next, head a few blocks north to the neighbourhood of Little Italy.
 Without a doubt, the star of this neighbourhood is the magnificent Jean-Talon Market.
-Grab a coffee and wander among colourful stands that will likely inspire you to start sampling.
-For a bit of shopping, check out the recently revamped Plaza St-Hubert, a refreshing mix of on-trend and traditional boutiques that certainly switches up the shopping experience.
+Time your trip to coincide with Oktoberfest, a fermentation workshop, or other regular events at the market.
+Or simply grab a coffee and wander among colourful stands that will likely inspire you to start sampling.
+For a bit of shopping, check out the recently revamped Plaza St-Hubert, a refreshing mix of on-trend and traditional boutiques that switch up the shopping experience.

 Daniel Baylis